congnd/TIL/iOS/troubleshooting.md

 If you see this specific message: `dyld: Library not loaded: @rpath/XCTest.framework/XCTest` then probably, you are embedding frameworks for test purpose only (RxSwift has RxTest, RxBlocking) , that require `XCTest` internally, into your app bundle.
-The solution for this is choose `Do not embed` instead of `Embed and Sign` or `Embed without signing`.
+The solution for this is just remove those frameworks from General -> Frameworks section of your app target.